sthak004/rshell/README.md

 * when performing input redirection, `ls` cannot take any parameters otherwise the parameters will become files.
 *   example: `ls -l` `>` `file.txt` will create `-l` as a file as well as `file.txt`.
 However, `file.txt` will not contain anything.
 Same goes for the `>>` connector.
 * `echo "hello > file2.txt` has the same bug as above where it will create `"hello"` and `file2.txt` as files, but file2.txt will not contain anything.
-* `cat <<< "hello ` WITHOUT the closing quote will NOT mimic bash in that it will wait for the closing quote before outputting.
+* `cat <<< "hello ` WITHOUT the closing quote will NOT mimic bash in that it will wait for the closing quote before outputting as bash does; rather, it will simply out whatever you type.